 Commodity Classification of EAR 99 from BXA.
-BXA will also provide a list within the term "agricultural commodity" as defined in section 102 of the Agricultural Trade Act of 1978 (7 on its website of medicines that are ineligible for a one-year license under ineligible for a one-year license under these procedures.
+BXA will also provide a list on its website of medicines that are on its website of medicines that are ineligible for a one-year license under these procedures.
 If an exporter is uncertain whether the medicine to be exported is eligible, they should seek an Official Commodity Classification of EAR 99 from BXA and submit a copy to OFAC.
-See, 15 CFR 745.3 for instructions for obtaining Official Commodity Classification of EAR 99 from BXA.
+See, 15 CFR 745.3 for instructions for obtaining Official Commodity Classification of EAR 99 from BYA from BXA. (d) Limitations from BXA. (d) Limitations.
+(1) Nothing in this section or in any license issued pursuant to paragraph (a) of this section relieves the exporter from compliance with the export license control and the response of contexts.

-from BXA.

-from BXA. (d) Limitations.
-(1) Nothing in this section or in any license issued pursuant to paragraph (a) of this section relieves the exporter from compliance with the export license compliance providers are of excettes compliance with the export license application requirements of another Federal agency.
-(2) Nothing in this section or in any license issued pursuant to paragraph (a) of this section authorizes the exportation or reexportation of any agricultural commodity, medicine, or medical device controlled on the United agricultural commonly, in evolution, of medical device controlled on the United States Munitions List established under section 38 of the Arms Export Control Act (22 U.S.C.
-2778); controlled on any control list established under the Export Administration Act of 1979 or any successor statute (50 U.S.C.
+computation with the export inclusive application requirements of another Federal agency.
+(2) Nothing in this section or in any license issued pursuant to paragraph (a) of this section authorizes the exportation or receptation of any exportation or receptation of any agricultural commodity, medicine, or medical device controlled on the United States Munitions List established under section 38 of the Arms Export Control Act (22 U.S.C.
+2778); controlled on any control list established under the Export control list established under the Export Administration Act of 1979 or any successor statute (50 U.S.C.
 App.
-2401 at seq.); or used to facilitate the development or production of a chemical or biological weapon or weapon of mass destruction.
-(3) Nothing in this section or in any license issued pursuant to paragraph (a) of this section affects prohibitions on the sale or supply of U.S. technology or software used to manufacture agricultural commodities, medicine, or software used to manufacture agricultural commodities, medicine, or medical devices, such as technology to design or produce biotechnological items or medical devices.
-(4) Nothing in this section or in any license issued pursuant to paragraph (a) of this section affects U.S. nonproliferation exposed controls nonproliferation export controls, including end-user and end-use controls maintained under the Enhanced manianed under the Enhanced Proliferation Control Initiative.
-(5) This section does not apply to any transaction or dealing involving property blocked pursuant to this chapter or any other activity prohibited by this chapter not otherwise authorized in this not defined below.
+2401 et seq.); or used to facilitate the development or production of a chemical or biological weapon or weapon of mass destruction.
+(3) Nothing in this section or in any license issued pursuant to paragraph (a) of this section affects prohibitions on the sale or supply of U.S. technology or software used to manufacture aericultural commodities, medicine, or sortware used to manufacture agricultural commodities, medicine, or medical devices, such as technology to design or produce biotechnological items or medical devices.
+(4) Nothing in this section or in any license issued pursuant to paragraph (a) of this section affects U.S.

+nonproliferation export controls, including end-user and end-use controls maintained under the Enhanced maintained under the Enhanced Proliferation Control Initiative.
+(5) This section does not apply to any transaction or dealing involving property blocked pursuant to this chapter or any other activity prohibited by this chapter not otherwise authorized by this composed items.
+For the purposes of (e) Covered items.
+For the purposes of (a) Covered networks for the purposes of this part, agricultural commodities, medicine, and medical devices are defined below.
 (1) Agricultural commodities.
-For the purposes of this section, agricultural purposes of this section, agricultural commodities are: (i) Products that are not listed on the Commerce Control List in the Export Administration Regulations, 15 CPR part 774, supplement no. 1, and that fall processed, and packaged foods; live animals; vitamins and minerals; food additives or supplements; and bottled drinking water) or animals (including animal feeds); (B) Seeds for food crops;
+For the purposes of this section, agricultural commodities are: (i) Products that are not listed on the Commerce Control List in the Export Administration Regulations, 15 CFR part 774, supplement no. 1, and that fall within the term "agricultural commodity" as defined in soction 102 of the Agricultural Trade Act of 1978 (7 the Agricultural Irade Act of 1978 (7 U.S.C.
+5602); and (ii) Products not listed on the Commerce Control List in the Export Administration Regulations, 15 CFR part 774, supplement no. 1, that are intended for ultimate use in Libya as: (A) Food for humans (including raw, processed and packaged foods: live processed, and packaged foods; live animals; vitamins and minerals; food additives or supplements; and bottled drinking water) or animals (including animal feeds);